Nivetha1509/postman/README.md

 - Note 1: the API which these tests are based on can be found in this [GitHub](https://github.com/estrategiahq/desafio-qa-engineer) repository.
 - Note 2: this API is currently not functional.
 This project is just to demonstrate how tests are structured and executed.
+- Note 3: I recommend using postman only for small projects.
+I had serious performance issues for maintenance and creation of new tests when I reached a total of five thousand requests.

 ## So where to start?